-As we have traced the origins of ancient pottery making in the new world over the past two decades our research has expanded to include early ceramics from remote locations in the American Southwest, Mexico, Central and South America, and Puerto Rico.
+In tracing the origins of ancient pottery making in the new world over the past three decades our research has expanded to include early ceramics from remote locations in the American Southwest, Mexico, Central and South America, and Puerto Rico.
 Current studies include the Neolithic ceramics of Asia Minor.

 Ancient Arts® is dedicated to helping protect our threatened archaeological heritage through educational programs and by providing scholars, educators and collectors with an alternative to owning artifacts.